-California’s law against selling drugs is also known as HS 11351.
-This law makes it illegal to possess a controlled substance with the intent to sell it.
+California law, HS 11351, makes it illegal to possess a controlled substance with the intent to sell it.
 This applies to almost all controlled substances except marijuana, which is charged under a different law.

 You do not actually have to be caught making a sale in order to be convicted.
 Police can also look for signs that you intended to sell the drug, such as:

-This is a myth.
-It is true that having a larger amount of drugs makes it more likely to be suspected of intending to sell, but… You can be convicted of possession for sale even if you only had a single dose.
-What matters is the intent to sell it, or being caught selling it—not the amount.
+It is true that having a larger amount of drugs makes it more likely to be suspected of intending to sell, but you can be convicted of possession for sale even if you only had a single dose.
+What matters is the intent to sell it, or being caught selling it, not the amount.

 There is an exception for very small doses, however.
 Generally, the amount of drug in your possession has to be “usable,” meaning enough for someone to actually take it.
 Trace amounts of a drug left in a bag don’t count, nor do residue on a pipe.
 Even if there is evidence you were selling, you cannot be convicted of this charge if no usable amount of the drug was found.